Layan003/Social-Media-website/README.md

 # Social Media Website

 ## Overview
-The Social Media Website is a web application built with React and Django REST Framework, offering users a dynamic social experience with features like post creation, following/unfollowing users, liking, commenting, and searching for posts.
+Social Media Website is a web application built with React and Django REST Framework, offering users a dynamic social experience with features like post creation, following/unfollowing users, liking, commenting, and searching for posts.

 ## Features